iter-tools/iter-tools/API.md

 splitOnAny([null, undefined], [1, null, 2, undefined, 3]); // Iterable[[1], [2], [3]]
 ```

-Note: If `source` is a string you should instead use [splitOnAnySubseq](#splitonanysubseq).
+Note: If `source` is a string you should instead use [splitOnAnySeq](#splitonanyseq).
 A warning will be emitted if you do not.

 ### asyncSplitOnAny